Domestic Demand in Poland

 Poland - Domestic Demand

-FocusEconomics Consensus Forecast panelists expect that the economy will expand 3.0% in 2017, which is down 0.1 percentage points from last month’s forecast.
-For 2018, panelists foresee the economy growing 3.2%.
+FocusEconomics panelists forecast the economy to expand 1.0% in 2023, which is down 0.2 percentage points from last month’s estimate.
+For 2024, our panelists see growth at 3.1%.

 Poland - Domestic Demand Data

 |Domestic Demand (annual variation in %)||3.3||2.3||4.9||5.6||3.0|

 5 years of economic forecasts for more than 30 economic indicators.